angelbn01/DjangoPracticeFinal/README.md

 If you want to know the information of the database inserted by the admin: http://127.0.0.1:8000

+# Test a client user
+So as to test clients user, you can use this creadentials at the login page:
+admin: user
+password: geiade2022

+When you log to the page with a client user credentials, you can see/edit their old routes already created by him and create new routes.

 # Heroku

 If you want to check the link of the project deployed in heroku: https://city-transports-django.herokuapp.com/